mariocosttaa/lexyhands/DOCKER_PRODUCTION.md

 # Docker Production Deployment

-This guide explains how to deploy LexyHands using the production Dockerfile that clones from GitHub.
+This guide explains how to deploy LexyHands using the production Dockerfile.

+**Note:** For Coolify deployments, the platform handles Git cloning automatically.
+The Dockerfile.prod is optimized for this workflow.

 ## Quick Start